jamengdev/hawkercentres/README.md

-## What is this?
+## Why this?
-To easily find whether the hawker centres in singapore are closed for cleaning.
-Because there were a few times my wife and me reached the hawker centre and realised it was closed!
+Designed and built because we wanted to eat, but hawker centre was closed for cleaning.
+Data from https://data.gov.sg/ ♥

 ## Todo
 List of things to work on.
 It is listed either here or in the code as "todo:" whichever is more convenient.